audiolabs/APSRR-2016/Pali-Boeck/report.md

 * Many libraries had to be used to reproduce the results.
 This takes time to find the appropriate module/classes and their respective functionality.

 #### Parts that needed fixing
-* While converting the .hdf5 file to different .wav files, on the `modalexport` file I commented out the part on the code wich gets the yaml representer, since I got as an output only one of the wav files and the following error:
+* While converting the .hdf5 file to different .wav files, on the `modalexport` file I commented out the part on the code wich gets the yaml representer, since I got as an output only one of the wav files and the following error: <br />
   ```
   File "~\Anaconda3\lib\site-packages\yaml\representer.py", line 229, in represent_undefined
     raise RepresenterError("cannot represent an object: %s" % data)